 Residential property sellers in California must give disclosures under Section 1102 of the California Civil Code.
 In writing, they describe the property they’ve listed for sale.
 Nearly every residential property in California is subject to these mandatory disclosures.
 Included are standalone residences, high-rise apartment units, and manufactured or mobile homes, among others.

 The reason why these disclosures are so important is because potential buyers need to know as much as possible about the property in order to evaluate whether they really want to buy it and if so.
 This involves determining what a reasonable purchasing price is and whether or not the house need any repairs or upgrades.

 The disclosure obligations also remind California home sellers that they have a legal responsibility to be open about a property’s condition and can be sued for hiding problems or defects.

 In California, a seller needs to provide these disclosures to a prospective buyer as soon as possible before transfer of title.
 Although this language is a bit vague, the intent is to get the disclosure to the buyer in a timely fashion.
 Thus, as a practical matter, this usually happens early in the purchase process.

-Thus, it’s important that a seller provides these disclosures to serious potential buyers as soon as possible so that they decrease the likelihood of a buyer cancelling the offer later due to information found in the disclosure.
+As a result, it’s critical for a seller to give these disclosures as quickly as possible to serious potential buyers.
+So that the chances of a buyer canceling an offer later owing to information in the disclosure are reduced.